mlaursen/react-md/NOTES.md

 ## TODO

+I think it might be better to consider the "core" of react-md to include:

+- icons
+- buttons
+- dividers
+- overlays
+- dialogs
+- links
+- lists
+- layout

+The main reason is that I don't think a user would actually install only one of those packages on their own.

 <!-- - combine `@react-md/app-bar`, `@react-md/link`, `@react-md/layout` into `@react-md/navigation` -->
 <!--   - or some other name -->
 <!--   - these components heavily rely on each other and don't seem useful as standalone packages -->